blowmage/blowmage.github.com/_posts/2013-03-18-minitest-rails-roadmap.md

 ---
 **tl;dr**: *The newest [minitest](https://github.com/seattlerb/minitest) and [minitest-rails](https://github.com/blowmage/minitest-rails) are awesome.*

 I've been working on the [minitest-rails](http://blowmage.com/minitest-rails) project for almost two years now.
-That is a terribly long time to work on a project without having a stable release.
-Fortunately with the [0.9 release](https://rubygems.org/gems/minitest-rails/versions/0.9.0), which came out earlier tonight, we are on our way to stability.
+That is a very long time to work on a project without having a stable release.
+Fortunately with the [0.9 release](https://rubygems.org/gems/minitest-rails/versions/0.9.0)that I released earlier tonight we are on our way to stability.

 The Problem
 -----------

 Inheritance is great, except when it isn't.
-All Rails tests inherit from ActiveSupport::TestCase.
-In Rails 3, ActiveSupport::TestCase inherits from Test::Unit::TestCase, which inherits from MiniTest::Unit::TestCase in Ruby 1.9 and higher.
-Or, if you are on Ruby 1.8 you can install the [minitest_tu_shim](https://github.com/seattlerb/minitest_tu_shim) gem to inject minitest into the inheritance chain.
+All Rails tests inherit from [ActiveSupport::TestCase](https://github.com/rails/rails/blob/master/activesupport/lib/active_support/test_case.rb).
+In Rails 3, ActiveSupport::TestCase inherits from Test::Unit::TestCase, which inherits from MiniTest::Unit::TestCase.
+(In Ruby 1.9 and higher.
+If you are on Ruby 1.8 you can install the [minitest_tu_shim](https://github.com/seattlerb/minitest_tu_shim) gem to inject minitest into the inheritance chain.)

 What we want, however, is to inherit from MiniTest::Spec.
-In fact, for almost a year during the development of Rails 4 ActiveSupport::TestCase [inherited](https://github.com/rails/rails/commit/1c09c29a0958eac86fffede00f30a1bee36d09a9#L1L11) from MiniTest::Spec.
+In fact, for almost a year during the development of Rails 4 ActiveSupport::TestCase [inheritedd](https://github.com/rails/rails/commit/1c09c29a0958eac86fffede00f30a1bee36d09a9#L1L11) from MiniTest::Spec.
 Unfortunately, that was [changed](https://github.com/rails/rails/commit/eb4930e3c724cf71d6ce5bb2aec4af82b2025b03#L4L19) before the first beta gem was released and it now inherits directly from MiniTest::Unit::TestCase.
 (Which is disappointing but totally appropriate for the core team to do.
 It's their project, and they should do what they think is best, always.)
 So what do we do?
 How can we change the nature of the Rails tests?
 Time to roll up our sleeves and get hacky!

 A Terrible Solution
 -------------------

-One terrible solution is to change the ancestry of the ActiveSupport::TestCase and inject MiniTest::Spec.
-For [minitest-rails](https://github.com/blowmage/minitest-rails) this has meant creating a MiniTest::Rails::TestCase that inherits from MiniTest::Spec and includes all the Rails testing modules.
-For [minitest-spec-rails](https://github.com/metaskills/minitest-spec-rails) this has meant replacing Test::Unit::TestCase with an implementation that inherits from MiniTest::Spec.
+One suboptimal solution is to change the ancestry of the ActiveSupport::TestCase and inject MiniTest::Spec.
+For [minitest-rails](https://github.com/blowmage/minitest-rails) this meant creating a [MiniTest::Rails::TestCase](https://github.com/blowmage/minitest-rails/blob/v0.5.2/lib/minitest/rails/test_case.rb) that inherits from MiniTest::Spec and includes all the Rails testing modules.
+For [minitest-spec-rails](https://github.com/metaskills/minitest-spec-rails) this meant similarly replacing Test::Unit::TestCase with an implementation that inherits from MiniTest::Spec.

 This approach generally works, but you have to be very careful in how you load the libraries that are getting replaced.
-You can replace a constant in Ruby, but if another object is inheriting from the object you replaced, it will continue to inherit from that even after you replace the constant.
-Problems arise when some other library affects your carefully planned hack, which is ultimately inevitable.
-And don't even get me started on Rails 3's `threadsafe!` option.
+You can replace a constant in Ruby, but if another object is already inheriting from the replaced object it will continue to inherit from it even after the constant is replaced.
+Problems arise when other libraries affect how code is loaded, and upend your carefully planned hack.
+And ultimately that is inevitable.
+(Don't even get me started on what Rails 3's `threadsafe!` option does to how code is loaded.)

 A Sustainable Solution
 ----------------------

-What we really need is to be able to enable the MiniTest::Spec functionality without altering the ancestry.
+What we really need is to enable MiniTest::Spec functionality without altering the ancestry.
 But how?
-Instead of using Ruby meta-programming for evil, how about we use it for good.
+Instead of using Ruby meta-programming for evil, how about we use it for good?
 Imagine if this worked:

 {% highlight ruby %}
 class ActiveSupport::TestCase